shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 }
 ```

-As mentioned before the text of the "Remember" button should change to "Remembered" when you add an item to the wishlist.
+As mentioned before, the text of the "Remember" button should change to "Remembered" when you add an item to the wishlist.
 We want to give this behavior a nice touch and change the background to a success color:

 ![Action buttons wishlist](buttons-saved.png)